RojJuan/dotfiles/README.md

 - Rust language installed
 - Go language installed
 - Node and npm installed
+- .NET SDK

-This is so you can download the packages for the 3 languages (Go, Rust and Javascript)
+This is so you can download the packages for the 4 languages

+There is also now Copilot in the config, but you will need to pay for Copilot in order to use it here.

 ## i3